google/automotive-design-compose/docs/_docs/media-center-demo/index.md

     ```
     unbundledAAOSDir=/data/git/aaos-unbundled
     ```

-### Build the DesignCompose SDK {#buildSDK}

-The MediaCenter demonstration app uses the compiled DesignCompose SDK.
-Follow these instructions to compile it:

-1. Create a Gradle property called `DesignComposeMavenRepo` in the same file as the [`unbundledAAOSDir` property][10].

-1. Set the property to the absolute path of a location on your file system of your choosing.
-For example: `/data/git/designcompose/maven-repo`.

-1. Navigate to the root of the DesignCompose repository and run `./gradlew publishAllPublicationsToLocalDirRepository`.
-The task publishes the Maven repository to the location defined in `DesignComposeMavenRepo`.

-Note: The same Gradle property is used by the MediaCompose Reference app to locate the built DesignCompose SDK.
-No additional configuration is needed here.

 ## Set up Figma {#setUpFigma}

 This section describes how to create a Figma Access Token (if one is not already